chaynHQ/bloom-backend/docs/local-development.md

 1. Install prerequisites
 2. Configure environment variables
 3. Install dependencies
-4. Run in a Dev Container, with Docker, or manually.
+4. Run the app using Docker, Dev Containers, or Manually
-5. Populate the database (required for most fullstack contributions and running integration tests from the frontend)
+5. Populate the database (only required for full-stack contributions / running integration tests from the frontend)

 To test the backend: